auth0/Auth0.swift/V2_MIGRATION_GUIDE.md

 #### Supported JWT signature algorithms

-ID Tokens signed with the HS256 algorithm are no longer allowed.
+ID tokens signed with the HS256 algorithm are no longer allowed.
 This is because HS256 is a _symmetric_ algorithm, which is [not suitable](https://auth0.com/docs/get-started/applications/confidential-and-public-applications#public-applications) for public clients like mobile applications.
 The only algorithm supported now is RS256, an _asymmetric_ algorithm.

 If your application is using HS256, you'll need to switch it to RS256 in the Dashboard or login will fail with an error: